probot/stale/README.md

 daysUntilStale: 60
 # Number of days of inactivity before a stale Issue or Pull Request is closed
 daysUntilClose: 7
-# Number of days of inactivity before a stale Issue or Pull Request is locked
+# Number of days after a stale Issue or Pull Request has been closed to lock it
 # daysUntilLock: 7
 # Issues or Pull Requests with these labels will never be considered stale.
 Set to `[]` to disable
 exemptLabels: